capability

 Miniatures

 By co-ordinating with the model makers, construction drawings are developed which are sympathetic to the modelling methods and still maintain the necessary detail for shooting.
 The Petronas Twin Towers in Kuala Lumpur were featured in Entrapment.
 To generate the exterior backdrops to the live action a 30 foot high tenth scale replica was created of fifty floors of the two towers and also of the sky bridge that connects them.
 The huge quantity of parts and the overall size required that the construction had to be as simple as possible and yet still have adequate detail to mimic the originals.
-Careful consideration was given to how to construct the model and by drawing the construction drawings in CAD it was also possible to generate individual part drawings that could be CNC cut greatly speeding up the model build and ensuring accuracy.
+Careful consideration was given to how to construct the model and by drawing the construction drawings in CAD it was also possible to generate individual part drawings that could be CNC cut or etched from brass to greatly speeding up the model build and ensuring accuracy.

 ENTRAPMENT - Ext.
 Petronas Towers Model - Bustle Tower